Teeth extractions may be needed for a number of reasons:

 - Advanced periodontal disease

-- Broken in a way that cannot be repaired
+- Broken tooth in a way that cannot be repaired

-- Poorly positioned in the mouth (such as impacted teeth)
+- Poorly positioned teeth in the mouth (such as impacted teeth)

-The removal of a single tooth can lead to many problems, such as, the ability to chew, bone loss, problems with jaw joints and shifting of teeth, which can have a major impact on your dental health.
+The simple extraction of a single tooth can lead to many problems, such as, the ability to chew, bone loss, problems with jaw joints and shifting of teeth, which can have a major impact on your dental health.

-To avoid these complications, we will discuss treatment options, such as:
+To avoid these dental complications, we will discuss treatment options, such as:

 - Dental implants